 Renfield is as chaotically fun as a Nicolas Cage vampire movie sounds.
-Based on characters from Bram Stoker’s original novel, our focus is not Dracula, who is delightfully played by Cage, but Dracula’s assistant Renfield (Nicholas Hoult).
+Based on characters from Bram Stoker’s original novel, our focus is not Dracula, who is delightfully played by Cage, but Dracula’s assistant, Renfield (Nicholas Hoult).
 Having recently relocated himself and Dracula to New Orleans, Renfield is starting to regret his life choices as a lackey to the prince of darkness.
 During his stay, he meets police officer Rebecca Quincy (Awkwafina), who is investigating a city mob, and Renfield falls in love.
-At this point, the film becomes a whirlwind of cop drama, romance and horror comedy, all against the backdrop of Nicolas Cage sucking people’s blood.
+At this point, the film becomes a whirlwind of cop drama, romance, and horror-comedy, all against the backdrop of Nicolas Cage sucking people’s blood.

 The movie doesn’t really need an introduction.
 If the thought of Nicolas Cage going full ham in his portrayal of one of the most recognisable horror figures of all time sounds like your idea of fun, Renfield will deliver.
 It’s clearly very fond of the many points of source material, from Stoker’s work to the Universal Monster era and Hammer Horror.
-Yet, by setting it in a modern urban area like New Orleans, the film suitably sets itself up for an interesting commentary and amusing gags.
+Yet by setting it in a modern urban area like New Orleans, the film sets itself up for interesting commentary and amusing gags.

 Awkwafina as Rebecca in Renfield, directed by Chris McKay.